 Reference: “Disappearance of Icelandic Walruses Coincided with Norse Settlement” by Xénia Keighley, Snæbjörn Pálsson, Bjarni F Einarsson, Aevar Petersen, Meritxell Fernández-Coll, Peter Jordan, Morten Tange Olsen and Hilmar J Malmquist, 12 September 2019, Molecular Biology and Evolution.

-The research was conducted by Xénia Keighley (University of Copenhagen and University of Groningen), Snæbjörn Pálsson (University of Iceland), Bjarni F. Einarsson (Archaeological Office in Iceland), Aevar Petersen, Meritxell Fernández-Coll (Icelandic Museum of Natural History), Peter Jordan (University of Groningen), Morten Tange Olsen (University of Copenhagen), and Hilmar J. Malmquist (Icelandic Museum of Natural History).
+The research was conducted by Xénia Keighley (the University of Copenhagen and the University of Groningen), Snæbjörn Pálsson (University of Iceland), Bjarni F. Einarsson (Archaeological Office in Iceland), Aevar Petersen, Meritxell Fernández-Coll (Icelandic Museum of Natural History), Peter Jordan (University of Groningen), Morten Tange Olsen (University of Copenhagen), and Hilmar J. Malmquist (Icelandic Museum of Natural History).

 It forms part of the ArchSci2020 Ph.D.
 Training Network which has received funding from the European Union’s Framework Programme for Research and Innovation Horizon 2020, as well as the National Science Foundation, USA.
 The study “Disappearance of Icelandic walruses coincided with Norse settlement” can be read in Molecular Biology and Evolution.

 Be the first to comment on "Hunting and Ivory Trade Likely Drove Icelandic Walrus to Extinction"